xiaoylu/leetcode_category/2Doptimization/Readme.md

 **LC354.
 Russian Doll Envelopes**

+The task wants a longest sequence with both `x` and `y` dimension **strictly** increasing.

+We sort the input list of tuples by its first dimension.
+The problem becomes the `Longest Increasing Sequence` of finding longest increasing sequence in the second dimension.

+A trick to sorted by `(x,-y)` in case the first dimension is same.

 Summary
 ---
 For optimization problem with multiple tasks, we usually apply a greedy-style search:

 * Sort the input by one dimension.
-* Cut-and-paste (greedy algorithm) on the second dimension with help of a heap.
+* Cut-and-paste (greedy algorithm) on the second dimension with help of a heap or other tricks.

 which make sures we skip searching all the sub-optimal states.